apache/spark/docs/quick-start.md

 This job simply counts the number of lines containing 'a' and the number containing 'b' in the Spark README.
 Note that you'll need to replace $YOUR_SPARK_HOME with the location where Spark is installed.
 Unlike the earlier examples with the Spark shell, which initializes its own SparkContext, we initialize a SparkContext as part of the job.
 We pass the SparkContext constructor four arguments, the type of scheduler we want to use (in this case, a local scheduler), a name for the job, the directory where Spark is installed, and a name for the jar file containing the job's sources.
 The final two arguments are needed in a distributed setting, where Spark is running across several nodes, so we include them for completeness.
 Spark will automatically ship the jar files you list to slave nodes.

 This file depends on the Spark API, so we'll also include an sbt configuration file, `simple.sbt` which explains that Spark is a dependency.
-This file also adds two repositories which host Spark dependencies:
+This file also adds a repository that Spark depends on:

 {% highlight scala %}
 name := "Simple Project"